bertiqwerty/rvimage/README.md

 [prj.py_http_reader_cfg]
 # The server is expected to be started via `python -m http.server` in some folder.
-# The content of this folder is than accessible.
+# The content of this folder is then accessible.
 server_addresses = ['http://localhost:8000/']

 [prj.azure_blob]